 eyes.
 Then, glue the eyes to the paper plate.

-7. The paper plate leprechaun is all finished.
+7. Your project is finished!
 It should hold up well

 just using some tape to hang to the door, or a loop of string can be